mefranklin6/Extron-Frontend-API/README.md

 - Calling "ShowPopup" with an invalid popup name will not return an error  This may be a limitation of extronlib.
 As a result, the page state machine will be wrong and the touch panel may not be in the desired state.
 The error is written to the program log though.
 Workaround: check the program log for errors and make sure you're calling valid popup names.

+- All other issues and the roadmap for future releases is in the Github issue tracker.

 ## FAQ

 Q: Wouldn't the GUI update slower vs writing the logic on the local processor since it has to contact an external server over the network then wait for a reply?